r94l/flask-mysql-github-actions-ci/README.md

 Configuration follows 12-factor app principles

 Secrets are injected into the pipeline as environment variables at runtime, which is the same pattern used in production cloud deployments.

-# 🎯 Project Goal

-The primary goal of this project is to showcase:

-CI/CD automation using GitHub Actions

-Secure handling of secrets

-Service dependency management

-Environment-based configuration

-Practical DevOps workflows

-The Flask application serves as a realistic example to demonstrate these concepts rather than being the main focus of the project.

-# 🧠 Skills Demonstrated

-GitHub Actions CI/CD

-Python application automation

-MySQL service orchestration

-Secure secret management

-Cloud-ready configuration practices

-Debugging CI environment issues